Manassas Gap Railroad

 During the American Civil War, the Confederate Army used the railroad to move troops and raid the Baltimore and Ohio Railroad.

-Today, several portions of an unfinished extension to the roadbed remain abandoned in Fairfax County.
+An extension to Harper's Ferry was planned and partially built, though the rail was never installed.
+Today, several portions of that unfinished roadbed, as well as some historic culverts and masonry, remain abandoned in Fairfax County.

 Founding and early history

 With Edward Carrington Marshall as president and financial assistance from the Virginia Board of Public Works, construction was started westward in 1851 from a junction with the Orange and Alexandria Railroad (O&A) at Tudor Hall in Prince William County (a location the railroads called Manassas Junction).
 The tracks ran toward Front Royal and through Manassas Gap in the Blue Ridge Mountains to the Shenandoah Valley.
 It was completed to Strasburg in 1854.
 The railroad built south along the Shenandoah Valley, and reached Mount Jackson in Shenandoah County in 1859.

 The original plan included a branch through Loudoun County to connect to Harpers Ferry and the Baltimore and Ohio Railroad.
 Financial troubles and the American Civil War scuttled those plans.
 Similarly, efforts began in 1854 on the "Independent Line," 35 miles of track from Alexandria to Gainesville intended to bypass the O&A. The way was graded but never completed because of financial difficulties and the Civil War.
 (The line was never completed, thanks to an 1867 merger with the O&A that rendered it redundant.)